PROJECT

 Platform Design

-A user-centered digital platform is co-developed with healthcare teams to support case management and workflow integration.
+A user-centred digital platform is co-developed with healthcare teams to support case management and workflow integration.

 2